WE ARE HERE TO HELP.

 Can I cancel my application?

 If you change your mind prior to your application being processed then we will try to offer a full refund.
-In such circumstances as where we have already submitted your application and a relevant payment to Disclosure Scotland on your behalf, we will not be able to offer a full refund.
-We will not be able to recover the fee paid to Disclosure Scotland and therefore this amount will not be refunded.
+In such circumstances as where we have already submitted your application and a relevant payment to Disclosure Scotland on your behalf, we may not be able to offer a full refund.
+In most cases we will not be able to recover the £25 certificate fee paid to Disclosure Scotland and therefore this amount will not be refunded if Disclosure Scotland are unable to refund CRB Direct.
 We may agree to refund the remaining service fee however this may be subject to an admin fee if work has already been carried out by us.
 Please check our terms and conditions for details of our current cancellation and refund policy.